-Private company valuation is the set of procedures used to appraise a company’s current net worth.
-For public companies, this is relatively straightforward: we can simply retrieve the company’s stock price and the number of shares outstanding from databases such as Google Finance.
-The value of the public company, also called market capitalization, is the product of the said two values.
+Private company valuation is a set of valuation methodologies used to determine the intrinsic value of a private company.
+For public companies, we can easily observe the stock price and source the number of shares outstanding from filings.
+The market value of the public company, also called market capitalization, is the product of the stock price and the shares outstanding.

 Here, we will introduce three common methods for valuing private companies, using data available to the public.

-Value of target firm = Multiple (M) x EBITDA of the target firm
+Enterprise Value of target firm = EV/EBITDA Multiple x EBITDA of the target firm

 We also refer to the target’s public peers to find the industry norm of tax rate and capital structure.
 Once we have the weights of debt and equity, cost of debt, and cost of equity, we can derive the WACC.